-Some prescription drugs may not be covered or coverage may be limited.
-This does not keep you from getting prescription drugs that are not covered benefits.
-You can still fill your prescription, but you have to pay for it yourself.
-For more information see the Where your schedule of benefits fits in section, and see the schedule of benefits.
+Read this section carefully.
+This plan does not cover all prescription drugs and some coverage may be limited.
+This doesn't mean you can't get prescription drugs that aren't covered; you can, but you have to pay for them yourself.
+For more information about prescription drug benefits, including limits, see the schedule of benefits.

-A pharmacy may refuse to fill a prescription order or refill when in the professional judgment of the pharmacist the prescription should not be filled.
-In this situation, the pharmacist will call the prescriber for guidance.
+A pharmacy may refuse to fill or refill a prescription when, in the professional judgement of the pharmacist, it should not be filled or refilled.

 Your plan provides standard safety checks to encourage safe and appropriate use of medications.
-These checks are intended to avoid adverse events and align with the medication's FDA-approved prescribing information and current published clinical guidelines and treatment standards.
+These checks are intended to avoid adverse events and align with the medication's U.S. Food and Drug Administration (FDA) approved prescribing information and current published clinical guidelines and treatment standards.
 These checks are routinely updated as new medications come to market and as guidelines and standards are updated.